cornbreadheadman/WP-Quotes/README.md

 This plugin is not ready for installation.

-[WP-Quotes.zip](wp-quotes.zip) is the most recent version for download.
+[WP-Quotes.zip v0.0.1](wp-quotes.zip) is the most recent version for testing.

 ## Updates